Get to know your counselor

 Each week, our counselor provides grade level lessons that address mental health, kindness and mindfulness.
 Additionally, she organizes events related to Red Ribbon Week, the canned food drive, and Christmas donations.
 She has live office hours from 11:00 to 11:30 and 2:00 to 2:30 each day.
 She has also added a virtual office.
 Families who want to schedule virtual sessions should contact Bethany Godinez.

 Our counselor also helps students and parents obtain information from digital resources.
-Check Common Sense Media for information about digital citizenship and staying safe online, Love and Logic for parenting information, and the STAAR page for the latest information about testing.
+Check Common Sense Media for information about digital citizenship and staying safe online, and utilize Love and Logic for parenting information.

 Visit the district website for more information about the GISD Guidance & Counseling programs.